Important Note on the Course Fieldwork NL

 develop a theoretical framework

 analyse and report on their data

-present their work to a one-day conference
+present their work at the closing conference

 The course has mandatory tutorials, divided over two semesters

 Fieldwork itself takes place in weeks 2 to 4 of 2022.

 Dates and times of the lectures, tutorials and the conference can be found on the website.